Looking For a Game to Capture

 Three game capture modes are available on most versions of OBS.
 You can choose to capture a game in full screen, in a specific window or through hotkeys.

-Make your choice in the first column in OBS game capture properties menu and click OK.
+Make your choice in the first column in the OBS game capture properties menu and click OK.
 Next, choose your preferred window where OBS will capture the game.

 The game you plan to stream should already be open in a separate window on your computer.
 Select a window from the drop-down list and click Done (OK in some OBS versions).